-If the truck driver holds responsibility for the accident, their insurance must cover the losses for your injuries and property.
+If the truck driver is not covered by their company insurance and holds responsibility for the accident, their own insurance must cover the losses for your injuries and property.
 However, they often try to settle with you right away before you have a chance to determine the value of your losses.
 A truck accident lawyer serving Midland can help you pursue a fair recovery.

 Types of Financial Awards You Can Pursue

 Injuries that result from truck accidents often have lasting effects that make caring for yourself and your family difficult.
 When you file a claim against the responsible driver or company, you can seek awards to help you recover your financial stability.
 They may include payment for:

 - Medical and rehabilitation expenses

 - Lost wages and loss of future income